About This Drug

 - Fatigue that interferes with your daily activities

-- Breast feeding warning: Women should not breast feed during treatment because this drug could enter the breast milk and badly harm a breast feeding baby.
+- Breastfeeding warning: Women should not breast feed during treatment because this drug could enter the breast milk and cause harm to a breastfeeding baby.